jonhiggs/gemini-healthchecker/README.md

 # gemini-healthcheck

-A lightweight tool to check that a set Gemini targets are online.
-Notification emails are sent to the site owner when a failure is detected.
+A lightweight tool to check that Gemini targets are online and notify their owner when they aren't.

-The intent is to allow hosts serving Gemini content to easily check the health of themselves and each other.
-With at least two hosts checking that your content is online, you can be fairly sure you will be notified in the event of a failure.
+All targets are expected to respond with 20 within its timeout.

+This tool does not, and will not do any of the following:

+- Providing any any hint about why a request failed.
+- Check targets on protocols other than Gemini.
+- Perform certificate checks.
+- Verifying page content.

+When a failure is detected, it quickly checks a few more times to rule out a transient error, then sends a notification email to the site's owner.

-## Features
+## Status Page

-- Only raises notifications after a few consecutive failures.
-- Notifications are only sent by email.
-- Check frequency is configurable per target.
-- A generated gemtext page showing the status of all targets.
+A Gemtext page can be generated to show the status of all configured targets.

 ## Requirements